-A Health Savings Account or HSA is a special arrangement that allows consumers of high deductible health care plans to put away a certain amount of pre-tax earnings each year for personal health expenses.
-According to most recent surveys, around one-quarter of all participants in high deductible health care plans also participate in a health savings account, and this number is rising (up from 8 percent in 2014).
-This is not surprising, since the average annual out-of-pocket cost per employee went up by as much as 230 percent in the last ten years, based on data from the Kaiser Family Foundation.
+A Health Savings Account (HSA) is a special arrangement that allows consumers of high deductible health care plans to put away a certain amount of pre-tax earnings each year for personal health expenses.
+According to most recent surveys, 24% of workers covered by employer-sponsored plans were enrolled in an HSA-qualified High Deductible Health Plan (HDHP) in 2020 (up from 6% in 2010).
+This is not surprising, since the average premium for family coverage went up by as much as 55% in that same 10-year period, based on data from the Kaiser Family Foundation.

 Benefits of Using Health Savings Accounts